Sunwah Tower

-Sunwah Tower is a high-rise Grade A office building in Ho Chi Minh City, Vietnam designed by Los Angeles architects Archeon Group.
-It is located at a city block that surrounded by Nguyễn Huệ Boulevard (main entrance), Tôn Thất Thiệp street, Hồ Tùng Mậu street, and Huỳnh Thúc Kháng street.
+Sunwah Tower or Sun Wah Tower is a high-rise Grade A office building in Ho Chi Minh City, Vietnam.
+Originally developed and owned by Sun Wah Group and Marubeni, designed by Los Angeles architects Archeon Group.

 The building comprises 21 floors and 3 basements used for parking.
 There are 6 elevators used for customers and 1 elevator for service purpose only.
-The building opened in 1995 and was the tallest building in Vietnam for that year with 92 meters until it was surpassed by Saigon Centre 1 with 106 meters.
+It was opened in 1995 and was the tallest building in Vietnam then with 92 meters until Saigon Centre Tower 1 surpassed it with 106 meters.

-The building was originally developed and owned by Sun Wah Group and Marubeni.
-In 2018, a subsidiary of Nomura Real Estate Holdings purchased a 24 percent stake from Marubeni.